scqubits/qfit/README.md

 You are free to use this software, with or without modification, provided that the conditions listed in the LICENSE file are satisfied.

-datapyc uses icons from the "Iconic" set by ([P. J. Onori](https://pjonori.com/)), licensed under Creative Commons Attribution-ShareAlike 3.0 United States ([CC BY-SA 3.0 US](https://creativecommons.org/licenses/by-sa/3.0/us/)).
+qfit uses icons from the "Iconic" set by ([P. J. Onori](https://pjonori.com/)), licensed under Creative Commons Attribution-ShareAlike 3.0 United States ([CC BY-SA 3.0 US](https://creativecommons.org/licenses/by-sa/3.0/us/)).

-The datapyc GUI incorporates a range slider widget from the `silx toolkit` library, Copyright (c) European Synchrotron Radiation Facility (ESRF).
+The qfit GUI incorporates a range slider widget from the `silx toolkit` library, Copyright (c) European Synchrotron Radiation Facility (ESRF).
 The `silx toolkit` follows the permissive MIT license, requiring inclusion of the subsequent permissive notice: